scout24ch/frontend-challenge/README.md

 ## Presentation
 - If we like your work, we'll invite you to our office in Flamatt (Switzerland)
 - You get the chance to present and discuss your code
-- A couble of Scout24 developers and HR will be your audience
+- A couple of Scout24 developers and HR will be your audience
 - A Q/A session follows the presentation, where we discuss some details